dpc/rust-bitcoin-indexer/README.md

 	--rpc-user user --rpc-pass password
 ```

+in a directory containing the `.env` file.

 #### More options

 You can use `--init-db` and `--wipe-db` to initialize and wipe the db.

 For logging set env. var. `RUST_LOG` to `rust_bitcoin_indexer` or refer to https://docs.rs/env_logger/0.6.0/env_logger/.
-**Warning**: Do not turn on logging in product!
-It's slow: https://github.com/sebasmagri/env_logger/issues/123 .
+**Warning**: Do not turn on logging in production!
+It's very slow: https://github.com/sebasmagri/env_logger/issues/123 .